scando1993/thingsboard.github.io/partners/hardware/program/index.md

 description:
 ---

-<h5>ThingsBoard helps you to sell your devices by enabling interactive visualization and control of your device behavior for specific IoT use case.
+<h5>Pacificsoft helps you to sell your devices by enabling interactive visualization and control of your device behavior for specific IoT use case.
-As a hardware manufacturer, you benefit from marketing exposure to thousands of system integrator companies that use the ThingsBoard platform as a basis for their solutions.</h5>
+As a hardware manufacturer, you benefit from marketing exposure to thousands of system integrator companies that use the Pacificsoft platform as a basis for their solutions.</h5>

 <br/>
 <br/>